-He was born to strict Catholic parents in Manchester, New Hampshire, in 1882 and was expected, at age 13, work in a shoe factory for 10 cents a day.
-At that point, Rudolf E. Pigeon did what most people only dream of doing: he ran away and joined the circus.
+He was born to strict Catholic parents in Manchester, New Hampshire, in 1882 and, at thirteen years of age, was expected to work in a shoe factory for 10 cents a day.
+At that point, Rudolf E. Pigeon did what most young people only dream of doing: he ran away and joined the circus.

-Pigeon began as a member of the Menard troupe of acrobats, traveling the East Coast with the Haggenback Wallace Circus.
+Pigeon began performing with the Menard troupe of acrobats, traveling the East Coast with the Hagenbeck Wallace Circus.
 In 1906, he moved out West and joined the Sells-Floto Circus, owned by Frederick Bonfils and Harry H. Tammen, co-owners of the Denver Post.
-Known professionally as Shorty Maynard, Pigeon frequently worked with animals, riding atop a mule’s head and also hanging on to its tail to be dragged around the sawdust ring several times.
-Another audience favorite was Bill, the Trained Goose who performed tricks with Shorty for 14 seasons.
-Other acts featured trained roosters and acrobatic stunts.
+Known professionally as Shorty Maynard, Pigeon developed routines that drew on his acrobatic ability and love of animals.
+The mule hurdle had him riding atop the animal’s head, then hanging on to its tail to be dragged around the sawdust ring several times.
+Pigeon created an audience favorite with Bill, the Trained Goose, and the duo performed tricks for a dozen seasons.

-By 1922, Pigeon had married.
-When he and wife Ada started a family, the travel and hardships of circus life proved exhausting, so Pigeon retired in 1923 after nearly 30 years in the big top.
-He first moved his family to Sterling to operate John’s Pool Hall, which became a casualty of the farm recession after World War I. Pigeon then moved his wife and daughter Carol to Globeville and sought out his old friend Harry Tammen, who arranged a position with Swift & Company, where Pigeon worked for more than twenty years.
+After years of circus life and travel, an exhausted Pigeon retired in 1920.
+He operated John’s Pool Hall in Sterling, which became a casualty of the farm recession after World War I. Pigeon then moved his family to Globeville and sought out his old friend Harry Tammen, who arranged a a job for him with Swift and Company.
+He worked there for more than twenty years.

-Daughter Carol Christenson recalls, “I remember my dad walking across that bridge at 46th Avenue every morning at 5 a.m. to go to work in the packinghouse.
+Daughter Carol Christensen recalls, “I remember my dad walking across that bridge at 46th Avenue every morning at 5 am to go to work in the packinghouse.
 He didn’t make much money, but we always paid our bills on time.”